react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Previously, many navigators worked without `react-native-screens`, but now it's required for all navigators.

-If you're using Expo, you can install compatible versions of these dependencies with `expo install`:
+If you're using Expo, you can install compatible versions of these dependencies with `expo install`.

 Additionally, React Navigation now uses [`@callstack/liquid-glass`](https://github.com/callstack/liquid-glass) to implement liquid glass effect on iOS 26.
 So make sure to install it: